Polymath-04/SQL_Projects/README.md

 **Assignment 1 – Sales Order Processing System** Project Title:
-> Sales Order Management for ABC Fashion
+* Sales Order Management for ABC Fashion

 Objective:
-> This assignment demonstrates practical SQL skills by managing and querying a relational database for ABC Fashion's Sales Order Processing System.
+* This assignment demonstrates practical SQL skills by managing and querying a relational database for ABC Fashion's Sales Order Processing System.
 The focus is on data integrity, relationship mapping, constraints, and SQL operations to extract meaningful business insights.

 Dataset:
 The dataset consists of three primary tables:
-a.
-Salesman
+* Salesman
-b.
-Customer
+* Customer
-c.
-Orders
+* Orders

 -----

 **Assignment 2 – Restaurant Data Analysis (Jomato Dataset)** Project Title:
-> SQL-Based Restaurant Insights for Jomato-like Food Delivery Platform
+* SQL-Based Restaurant Insights for Jomato-like Food Delivery Platform

 Objective:
-> This assignment showcases SQL skills applied to real-world restaurant data from a Jomato-like food delivery platform.
+* This assignment showcases SQL skills applied to real-world restaurant data from a Jomato-like food delivery platform.
 It involves user-defined functions, conditional logic, date handling, and aggregation to derive actionable insights for the client.

 Dataset:
 The dataset consists of restaurant data in a city, including:
-> Restaurant name
+* Restaurant name
-> Cuisine type
+* Cuisine type
-> Ratings
+* Ratings
-> Restaurant type
+* Restaurant type
-> Average cost, etc.
+* Average cost, etc.

 This data is used to perform analytical operations and generate business-relevant insights for a food delivery service.